Ex-Kit Digital president pleads guilty to fraud

-NEW YORK (Reuters) - A former president of now-bankrupt Kit Digital Inc has pleaded guilty to fraud, and is cooperating with a U.S. probe into what prosecutors have called a scheme to deceive investors about the video technology company's health, court papers show.
+NEW YORK, Nov 17 (Reuters) - A former president of now-bankrupt Kit Digital Inc has pleaded guilty to fraud, and is cooperating with a U.S. probe into what prosecutors have called a scheme to deceive investors about the video technology company's health, court papers show.

 Gavin Campion, an Australian and UK national who lives in Australia, admitted to securities fraud and conspiracy charges, according to papers made public on Thursday in the U.S. District Court in Manhattan.